 )

-result = opt.solve()
+result = opt.optimise()

 The stochastic solver will always recommend higher rate than the deterministic one.
 The difference is the “uncertainty premium” - the additional rate required to maintain the LR target with 95% confidence rather than just in expectation.
 If your book has high variance (large Tweedie dispersion, concentrated exposure), this can be substantial.
 If you have a large, diversified portfolio, it will be small.
 That is not a surprise result, but it is a result the solver quantifies rather than leaves to intuition.